-The music stage is compered by Nottingham's very own beatboxer and R&B soul singer, Danny Ladwa, and includes UK's leading classical Indian/Indo jazz Saxophonist, Jesse Bannister.
+Harjinder Matharu leads a dramatic dhol drum procession into the Castle grounds to kick off the day!
+We continue with an exciting range of music events in our bandstand including UK's leading classical Indian/Indo jazz Saxophonist Jesse Bannister.
 The dance tent includes Manushi Dance Company performing the graceful Indian classical dance of kathak, and Shakti Dance present energetic Bollywood and bhangra styles.

-Over the summer, other Mela events include PunjabTronix on 22 July at NAE, merging the electronic music of Mercury nominated performer DJ Swami, and renowned Punjabi folk musicians.
-On 10 August, Bernhard Schimpelsberger performs uses the rhythms of tabla in an innovative percussion performance at NAE.
+Over the summer, other Mela events included PunjabTronix on 22 July at NAE, merging the electronic music of Mercury nominated performer DJ Swami, and renowned Punjabi folk musicians.
+On 10 August, Bernhard Schimpelsberger performed using the rhythms of tabla in an innovative percussion performance at NAE.
 The South Asian Summer concludes during Diwali celebrations on 12 - 15 October in Old Market Square, with a performance by Dance 4 on 20 October.